 When my daughters were just toddlers, I made a commitment to raise them to be economically independent and empowered to make their own financial decisions.
-I wanted them to become financially secure, self-reliant women; this is a skill that is taught.
+I wanted them to become financially secure and self-reliant; for young women, empowerment is a skill that is taught.

 "As parents, we can educate our children to be financially independent so that they learn how to protect themselves from the vulnerability of economic insecurity."

 What better way for kids to understand money than to have and manage their own?
-I gave my girls an allowance starting at age five and committed to paying it weekly through college as long as they invested half of it into their personal savings accounts.
+I gave my girls an allowance starting at age five.
+I committed to paying it weekly through college as long as they invested half of it into their personal savings accounts.

 Put education at the top of your parenting priorities by setting expectations and celebrating educational success.
-Set up a college savings account as soon as possible, research scholarships and take advantage of low-cost after-school enrichment and tutoring programs that allow your daughters to explore interests and get extra help to build confidence.
+Set up a college savings account as soon as possible.
+Research scholarships and take advantage of low-cost after-school enrichment and tutoring programs.
+These allow your daughters to explore interests and get extra help to build confidence.

 Show your girls the world that is waiting at their door.
 When my children were young, we didn’t let our meager budget get in the way of creating excitement around travel.
 We’d pack our bags and drive to Grandma’s house, which was on the way to an international airport.